 The university provides for the matriculation of all students without regard to sex, race, religion, or disability.
 The university continues to be sensitive to the identification of possible barriers to students with disabilities and attempts to make reasonable accommodations for these students.
-Students with disabilities who need assistance in utilizing university services should register with the Center for Personal Development as soon as they are admitted to the university.
+Students with disabilities who need assistance in utilizing university services should register with the Counseling and Personal Development Center as soon as they are admitted to the university.

-Drug and Alcohol Education Prevention Program
+Substance Abuse Prevention Program

-The Substance Abuse Prevention Program offers awareness information in an attempt to curb alcohol and other drug use and its associated negative consequences.
-A comprehensive prevention approach has been established that combines traditional educational programs with strategies aimed at informing the social environment on campus.
-Successful partnerships have been established with the following agencies in an effort to provide current information to the student population: Cumberland County Health Department, Cumberland County Mental Health Center, North Carolina Highway Patrol, ABC Alcohol Law Enforcement, Operation Sickle Cell, Inc., HIV/STD Prevention Program, and Rape Crisis Volunteers of Cumberland County.
+The Counseling and Personal Development Center also offers a comprehensive Substance Abuse Prevention Program in an attempt to curb alcohol and other drug use and their associated negative consequences.
+The comprehensive prevention approach developed combines traditional educational programs with strategies aimed at informing the campus community about the impacts of substance use/abuse, encouraging students to choose healthy lifestyles, and supporting students who choose not to use alcohol and other drugs.

+Successful community partnerships have been established in an effort to provide current resource information to the student population.